 Poshmark is the largest social marketplace for fashion.
 The Poshmark community, which includes more than two million Seller Stylists, engages with the app 25 minutes per day, opening it 7-9 times.
 Stephanie was one of Poshmark’s first 100 users.
 Her first of many purchases: a red-carpet-worthy lace dress.

-Launched in 2011, Postmates helps customers in 250+ cities get whatever they need, whenever they need it.
+Launched in 2011, Postmates helps customers in 400 + cities get whatever they need, whenever they need it.
 As local commerce shifts online and on-demand, Postmates aims to deliver anything to anyone at any time.
-The Postmates fleet of 100,000 includes: cars, bikes,electric scooters, eBikes, and autonomous robots.
+The Postmates fleet of 100,000 includes: cars, bikes, electric scooters, eBikes, and autonomous robots making millions of deliveries a month.